The Hangover Part II: Plot

 Stu Price plans to travel to Thailand for his upcoming wedding to Lauren, his fiancée.
 To avoid what happened in Las Vegas two years earlier, (Note: As depicted in The Hangover (2009).)
 Stu does not allow his three best friends, Doug Billings, Phil Wenneck and Alan Garner to throw him a bachelor party.
 He instead hosts his bachelor party at IHOP with Phil and Doug.

 Tracy convinces Doug to persuade Stu to let her brother Alan join their trip to Thailand.
 Stu agrees to bring his friends, including Alan, Tracy, and Phil's wife Stephanie.
-At the airport, Lauren's 16-year-old brother Teddy, a Stanford scholar, joins them.
+At the airport, Lauren's 16-year-old brother Teddy, a Stanford scholar, joins them, to Alan's disapproval.

 During the rehearsal dinner, Lauren's father Fong expresses disapproval of Stu in a toast.
 Later, Stu joins Phil, Doug, Alan, and Teddy for beers around a campfire, toasting to Stu and Lauren's future happiness.

 The next day, Phil, Stu, and Alan wake in a rundown Bangkok hotel room with no memory of how they got there.
-Stu has a face tattoo, and Alan's head is shaved.
-They learn that Leslie Chow followed them to Thailand on Alan's invite, but can't find Teddy, but only his severed finger.
+Stu has a face tattoo, Alan's head is shaved, and a capuchin monkey is in the room with them.
+They discover that Chinese gangster Leslie Chow followed them to Thailand on Alan's invite and can't find Teddy, only his severed finger.
 Chow begins recounting the previous night but passes out after snorting cocaine.
 Thinking he's dead, the panicked trio hides his body in the hotel's ice box.

 Through a tip from Doug (who left the campfire earlier and stayed at the resort), they go to a police station to pick up Teddy, but are given a wheelchair containing an elderly Buddhist monk.
 He cannot reveal anything, having taken a vow of silence.
 After finding a business card, they travel to the smoldering ruins of a business, apparently destroyed in a riot the night before.